zzyzek/sandbox/rprp/README.md

 need to be considered, so the rejection is implicit by only considering known possible matching points in the first place.

-Kim etal. partition into 1, 2C and 2R cases, with 1 further partitioned into 1R and 1C.
+Kim et al. partition into 1, 2C and 2R cases, with 1 further partitioned into 1R and 1C.

 For a 2-cut, the two constructed lines will be in-line with some portion of the boundary.
 When the constructed lines are extended to include the boundary colinear line, you can then